|

 Welcome to the Triangle, North Carolina Chapter of Sisters In Crime

-The mission of Sisters in Crime is to promote the ongoing advancement, recognition and professional development of women crime writers.
-UPCOMING MEETINGS ![]() Saturday, December 9:
+The mission of Sisters in Crime is to promote the ongoing advancement, recognition, and professional development of women crime writers.
+UPCOMING MEETINGS Saturday, August 8, 2026, at 1:30 pm (EST): Writing Outside Your Lived Experiences with P.M.
+Raymond and Ashley-Ruth Bernier

 Click here to explore and begin enjoying the hard work our writers put into creating fantastic stories that will thrill and inspire! |